MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 ### Step 5：Add a stored procedure activity

-In this step, you add a stored procedure activity to update the last watermark value after pipeline run.
+In this step, you add a stored procedure activity to update the last watermark value for the next pipeline run.

 1. Select **Activities** on the top bar and select **Stored procedure** to add a stored procedure activity.